Why Swimmers Need to Protect Agains Calcium Deficiency

 Conversely, organic calcium, or calcium sourced directly from plants, is easily absorbed by the body so large doses are not necessary.
 This plant form of calcium takes up the inorganic calcium from soil and modifies it via photosynthesis into an organic form.

 But whatever form of calcium you're getting, this mineral does not work in isolation.
 It works in synergy with other nutrients to be absorbed and used by the body.
-Protein, vitamin D, magnesium, vitamin C, vitamin K and vitamin E work in conjunction with calcium, contributing to the process of building strong bones and maintaining proper calcium levels.
-A higher protein intake also improves calcium absorption.
+Protein, magnesium, vitamin C, vitamin K, vitamin D and vitamin E work in conjunction with calcium, contributing to the process of building strong bones and maintaining proper calcium levels.
+Higher protein intake also improves calcium absorption.

 How can I get enough calcium?